Nitai7846/LiDAR-FILTERS/README.md

 # LiDAR-FILTERS
 A collection of filtering Algorithms for LiDAR data

-This repository contains 3 filtering algorithms - 1] Ground Filtering, 2] Building Filtering and 3] Vegetation Filtering
+This repository contains 4 filtering algorithms - 1] Ground Filtering, 2] Building Filtering and 3] Vegetation Filtering 4] Hough for LiDAR

 Basic Functions.py contains functions to read a PLY File, convert it into a dataframe and visualize it.